 Note two 26s circled in red.
 They have opposite slant markings.
 Any cell common to them cannot have a 2 or a 6.

-The next puzzle, by coincidence, also has chains of 26.
+The next puzzle also has chains of 26, just a coincidence.

 The force is strong in this puzzle, but you need to be persistent.
 The cells e3, e7 and d8 circled in red are clearly connected.
 If e3 is 2 then e7 must be 6 and d8 must be 2.
 Similarly if e3 is 6, d8 will be equal to e3 and e7 will be opposite.
 Marked with right or left slashes (shown in purple).
 Cells with the same slant will be equal.

 Next, note that there is also a 26 in c1.
 In this case it is not too hard to connect it with the chain.
 If c1 is a 6, then c7 will be a 2 and so e7 will be a 6.
 But if c1 is a 2, c7 is 7, c4 is 6, d4 is 7, d8 is 8, d1 is 4, d5 is 2, d8 is 6 and so e7 will be 2.
 In both cases c1 will be the same as e7 and so it should be marked like e7.
-That was a bit messy, but here comes the reward.
+We can eliminate 6 as a candidate from a3, that does not do much, but here comes the reward.

 Let's look for pincers.
 Looking at column 3, c1 and c7 (26 and 27) form a pincer that eliminates 2 in any other cell common to them.
 Well, there are no target cells containing a 2.
 However, we just showed that c1 is equivalent to e7.
 So c7 and e7 cannot allow any 2s.
 This eliminates 2 in a7, b7 and h7, the cells marked with a red underline.
 The puzzle falls apart easily after this.

-The lesson here is that it often helps to find and mark related cells with slashes.
-They are easy to find and can help form reflected chains.
+The lesson here is that it often helps to find related cells that contain like pairs and mark them with slashes.
+They are easy to find and can help sometimes.

 Finding chains is not easy.
 Here is one way to do it.
 But first, to set the stage, here is a long chain: 18 -> 28 -> 28 -> 38 -> 23 -> 21 (a5 -> e5 -> e9 -> d8 -> f7 -> b7).
 The 2 ends 18 & 21 eliminate candidate 1 from b5 and b6, which forces i6 to be 1 and then everything else falls into place.
 Later, I found a shorter chain: 18 -> 28 -> 23 -> 23 -> 12, with the same effect.